 - Anti-nausea medications

 Methadone treats opioid withdrawal and has been used to do so since the 1950s.
 It’s considered a staple in drug addiction treatment, even though it is an opioid itself.
 Methadone is much milder than most other prescription opioid medications and is used to taper members off of stronger opioids.
-When used as part of monitored drug detox, methadone is very effective.
+When used as part of medically supervised detox, methadone is very effective.

-Treatment professionals use Naltrexone for both the treatment of opioid and alcohol use disorders.
+Treatment professionals use Naltrexone for both the treatment of opioid and alcohol use issues.
 This blocks the effect of opioid receptors and decreases the urge to use alcohol or opioids.
-For this reason, it can cause opioid withdrawal symptoms in someone who has recently used opioids.
-Due to this interaction, a member must be abstinent from opioids for a seven-day period.
+For this reason, it can cause discomfort in someone who has recently used opioids.
+Due to this interaction, a member must be abstinent from opioids for seven days.

-Antidepressants are a class of medication that can help relieve symptoms of depression, social anxiety, and other disorders.
+Antidepressants are a class of medications that can help relieve depression, social anxiety, and other disorders.
 They aim to correct chemical balances in the brain through neurotransmitters responsible for changes in mood or behavior change.
-Some examples of antidepressant drugs include Celexa, Lexapro, Prozac, Paxil, and Zoloft.
+Some examples of antidepressants include Celexa, Lexapro, Prozac, Paxil, and Zoloft.
 Antidepressants are commonly used in amphetamine detox as well as alcohol detox.

-A number of anticonvulsant drugs can help manage symptoms or side effects during medical detox.
+Several anticonvulsant drugs can help manage side effects during medical detox.
 One example is Depakote, which interferes with the brain’s ability for seizure activity and prevents convulsions by controlling nerve cells from transmitting electric signals too quickly.
-It also helps regulate mood swings as some people who have taken this medication seem less anxious than before.
+It also helps regulate mood swings as some people seem less anxious than before.
 These can be used during benzo, amphetamine, opioid, and alcohol detox.

-Buprenorphine has been found to be safe for long-term use and can help people experiencing physical dependence on opioids, such as reducing withdrawal symptoms or cravings.
-It also helps with the risk of overdose because it reduces that person’s desire for euphoria-inducing drugs like heroin while still providing pain relief when needed.
+Buprenorphine is safe for long-term use and can help people experiencing physical dependence on opioids, such as reducing side effects or cravings.
+It also helps with the risk of overdose because it reduces that person’s desire for euphoria-inducing drugs like opioids while still providing pain relief when needed.

-The medication itself is approved by the FDA specifically so individuals do not need a prescription.
+Buprenorphine itself is approved by the FDA specifically so individuals do not need a prescription.
 Buprenorphine can alleviate any negative side effects during the detoxification process.
-When entering addiction treatment it will provide advantages as part of a medication-assisted treatment program.
+When entering addiction treatment it can be provided as part of a medication-assisted treatment program.

 Doctors and nurses often prescribe anti-nausea medications as nausea is a common withdrawal symptom associated with detox.
 Zofran is one such medicine that’s used during detox.
 Patients experience nausea as their body adjusts from no longer having drugs or alcohol in their system.

-Are You Ready For Treatment at Sana Lake?
+Are You Ready For Medically Monitored Detox at Sana Lake?

 At Sana Lake, we understand how difficult it can be to overcome the disease of addiction.
 Once your mind and body become dependent on a substance, it feels nearly impossible to live without it.
-But, you can.
+But, you can redevelop your independence through quality care as you continue this journey.

-Our dedicated team is here to help!
+Our dedicated team in Missouri is here to help you reach your goals and push you to feel powered by recovery.
 You don’t need to go through this alone.
 You can end addiction in your life.
+Setting up an appointment for a consultation is simple.
 Just contact us today to learn how we can help!